Profile of the degree program

 Students in the tasting booths in the sensory lab

-Marketing lecture: Development of labels for the new PIWI line of St. John State Winery Neustadt
+Marketing lecture: Development of labels for the new PIWI line of the St. John State Winery with Johannitergut Neustadt.

 Lecturer Leonard Pfahl during a measurement of vitality data of the vines with a multispectral drone.